saikiran2111/saikiran2111/README.md

 ## Education

-- Pursuing BTech in Computer Science and Engineering
+- Completed BTech in Computer Science and Engineering

 ## Contact Me